Not Quite Human (film)

-Not Quite Human is a 1987 American comedy television film directed by Steven Hilliard Stern and starring Jay Underwood, Alan Thicke, and Robyn Lively.
+Not Quite Human is a 1987 American science fiction comedy television film directed by Steven Hilliard Stern and starring Jay Underwood, Alan Thicke, and Robyn Lively.
 The story is based on the Not Quite Human book series by Seth McEvoy.
 It is the first of three films in a series; its sequels are Not Quite Human II (1989) and Still Not Quite Human (1992).
-The filming locations were in Scottsdale and Phoenix, Arizona.

 Plot

 Dr. Jonas Carson (Alan Thicke) creates an android that looks just like a human teenage boy, and he "adopts" him as his son and as an older brother to Becky (Robyn Lively), who names him Chip.
 After the Carsons move to a new town, Chip (Jay Underwood) is enrolled in high school alongside Becky.
 Dr. Carson also goes to the high school, having filled a vacancy as a science teacher, which allows him close range to see how Chip interacts with others.

-Chip's ways seem to have an annoying or amusing effect on students and teachers, depending on how it is viewed.
+Chip's ways seem to have an awkward or amusing effect on students and teachers, depending on how it is viewed.
 Chip runs afoul of Coach Duckworth and strict teachers, but his literalist actions surprisingly make him some friends, as other teenagers see it as a way that he is bucking the system.
 Chip also gains the attention of Erin (Kristy Swanson), a fellow student.